MarcDiethelm/xtc/Documentation.md

 ## Project Setup

-In the terminal, change to the project folder and start the project generator: `yo xtc`.
-Once you have answered some questions the project files will be created and xtc installed as a local node module.
+In the terminal, change to the project folder and start the xtc install and project generator: `xtc`.
+Once you have answered some questions xtc is installed as a local node module and the basic project files are created.

 ### Configuration